anbjos/spectral-transformer/README.md

 $$

 Here:
-- $d_k$ is the dimension of the query and key vectors:
+- $d_k$ is the dimension of the query and key vectors.

-- $d_v$ is the dimension of the value vectors:
+- $d_v$ is the dimension of the value vectors.

-These weight matrices $W_Q$, $W_K$, and $W_V$ are learned during training, with each attention head independently learning its own set of weight matrices.
+The weight matrices $W_Q$, $W_K$, and $W_V$ are trained during the learning process, with each attention head independently learning its own set of weights.

 After the transformations:
 - $Q \in \mathbb{R}^{d_k \times n}$,